zhanghaotian1018/MouldCTSegNet/README.md

 # Semantic segmentation and 3D reconstruction of CT images of bronze casting moulds and cores based on a deep learning method

 This repository contains deep learning code for semantic segmentation of bronze casting moulds and cores, based on Swin U-Net.
 For detailed information, please refer to the paper "Semantic segmentation and 3D reconstruction of CT images of bronze casting moulds and cores based on a deep learning method".

 ---
 ## Dataset

 The datasets of bronze casting moulds and cores used in this study came from the Taijiasi site, a high-ranking settlement in the Huaihe River basin during the early to middle Shang Dynasty (14th-13th century BCE).
 By conducting CT scanning on moulds and cores, we can obtain a series of continuous 2D CT images.
 However, some of them may suffer from poor quality due to underexposure or blurriness.
 These images could make a poor influence on network training and need to be filtered out before annotation.
 Finally, 12 samples with distinct features were selected to construct the dataset.
 Under the guidance of archaeological experts, the original CT images in the bronze casting mould and core datasets were annotated using the polygon annotation tool in LabelMe software.

 ---
 ## Environment

+### Using Conda to Build Environment (Recommended)
+We strongly recommend using Conda to build the environment as it provides better support for GUI applications like VTK-based 3D visualization.

-1. create a virtual environment required by the project:
+1. Create a virtual environment required by the project:
 ```
 conda create -n MouldCTSegNet python=3.9.24
 ```